March 24, 2026, 6:47 pm | Read time: 4 minutes

 Which Stars Will Be Involved?

 Some are already considering which star should take on a voice role.
 Suggestions include U.S. comedian Kevin Hart (“Jumanji: Welcome to the Jungle”) and the well-known voice actor and actor Troy Baker (“The Last of Us”).
-Given that there is now also a movie, it wouldn’t be surprising if one of the stars simply reprised their role in the series.
+Given that there is already a movie, it wouldn’t be surprising if one of the stars simply reprised their role in the series.
 Jack Black as Steve would be an option, especially since he has often worked as a voice actor.

 These Studios Will Produce the “Minecraft” Series